CosiMichele/foss22_git_tutorial/new_text_file.md

 **add the right extension when naming your file** (above).

-This line is added with the aim to be removed in 2 commits.
+This line has been added.